abhilashahyd/ethdapp/README.md

 2. The angular application resides in the transfer folder.

 > cd transfer

 > npm Install

 > ng serve --open

-This should launch your angular application showing the account details
+This should launch your angular application showing the ganache account details
 ![ETHDAPP](https://github.com/abhilashahyd/ethdapp/blob/master/transfer/src/assets/ethdapp.PNG)

+You can get started with the transfer!